mobxjs/mobx/docs/intro/concepts.md

 ```

-In the [5 minute introduction to Mobservable and React](https://mweststrate.github.io/mobservable/getting-started.html) you can dive deeper into this example and build an user interface using [React](https://facebook.github.io/react/) around it.
+In the [5 minute introduction to MobX and React](https://mobxjs.github.io/mobx/getting-started.html) you can dive deeper into this example and build an user interface using [React](https://facebook.github.io/react/) around it.